MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/platform-qualification-app-validation.md

 ---
-title: Platform qualification and app validations
+title: Platform qualification and app validation
 description: Learn about qualifying Power Platform and validating the Guides and Power Apps applications ms.date: 03/13/2023 ms.topic: conceptual